Docker

 Develop inside the image

-To develop directly inside the image it needs to be extended first.
-So extend the image as described here and install a texteditor of your choice.
+To develop directly inside the image, it needs to be extended first.
+So extend the image as described here and install a text editor of your choice.
 Then run the image like this:

 $ docker run -it --rm \